 If you are staying with us, the activities you book will be added to your final bill.
 When closing your bill, we accept both cash and card payments.

 I don’t have enough money yet collected from people in my group to pay a prepayment.
-Can I pay later than the date you wrote me to pay?
+Can I pay later than the date stated on my booking form?

-In order to confirm your booking, we do require your prepayment.
-If we have not received your prepayment by the due date, we will send prepayment reminders.
-After going through our prepayment reminder process and have not received your prepayment we will cancel your booking.
-If you really can't pay for your prepayment at the time being,contact our reception staff to see if any alternative solutions can be found.
+In order to confirm your booking, we require your prepayment.
+If we have not received your prepayment by the due date, we will send you a prepayment reminder.
+If we have not received your prepayment following that, we will cancel your booking.
+If you have any difficulties, please contact our reception team to discuss your situation, and whether any alternative solutions can be found.